 An engaging onboarding experience is an integral part of workplace culture.
 For this reason, you need to ensure that all your new hires feel comfortable and happy with their onboarding process.

-21 Examples of Employee Onboarding Survey Questions to Ask New Hires
+42 Examples of Post-Onboarding Survey Questions to Ask New Employees

 - What was your favorite part of the onboarding process?